IDMX225/about-me-Davidrmz26/README.md

 in the future.

 My third effect was change the visual shape of an image, to get rid of the borders, in this case my image was a square and I turned it into a circle.
 I researched from the website Foo Plugins at: https://fooplugins.com/thumbnail-hover-effect/ .

+LICENSES (I wish to put license that my images and logo will not be using for other than just for the purpose of sharing my website).